ARCHER2-HPC/archer2-fortran-inter/section-2.03/README.md

-Write a subroutine in `object_type.f90` which takes a single polymorphic argument of `object_t`, and prints out all the relevant components depending on the dynmaic type of the actual argument.
+Write a subroutine in `object_type.f90` which takes a single polymorphic argument of `object_t`, and prints out all the relevant components depending on the dynamic type of the actual argument.

 Check your subroutine works by passing each different type in turn from the `example2.f90` program.